Yusuf İsmail: Tour of the United States

 Roeber was revived after a few minutes and examined by physicians for injuries.
 Having landed on his shoulder, it was announced that he had suffered a back injury and it was decided that he would not be able to continue.
 Referee Hugh Leonard awarded the match to Roeber and, with calls to "Kill the Turk" and threats of lynching from those in attendance, Ismail was escorted by police to his dressing room.
 Ismail's manager, William Brady, offered to stage an exhibition bout between Ismail and Tom Cannon, but McCullagh refused to allow the event to continue due to concerns of rioting.
 The match was described in the 1907 novel The Substitute: A Football Story by sports writer Walter Camp.

 A rematch between Ismail and Roeber was held at the Metropolitan Opera House on April 30.
 During the bout, the two began a shoving match, which caused their managers, William Brady and Martin Julian, to enter the ring.
 Brady and Julian, who also managed rival heavyweight boxing champions Jim Corbett and Bob Fitzsimmons, began arguing over the management of their respective men.
 When Fitzsimmons attempted to intervene, several fans stormed the ring and referee Herman Wolff declared the match a no-contest before the event could once again end in a near-riot.
 Opera House management closed the venue to wrestling events soon after.

-Months later, Ismail defeated Evan "Strangler" Lewis for the American Heavyweight Championship in Chicago, Illinois.
-Lewis was neither able to overcome Ismail's massive size and strength nor manage to use his sleeper hold during the match.
-Ismail had the $5,000 prize money converted to gold and carried it in a money belt along with the title.
+In Chicago on June 20, 1898, İsmail faced American champion Evan "Strangler" Lewis in front of a reported audience of 10,000, for a purse of $3,500 and the “championship of the world”, and the stranglehold Lewis was known for was barred.
+Within three minutes, İsmail as able to get Lewis into a stranglehold so the fall was awarded to Lewis.
+After being cautioned a second time for the stranglehold, İsmail won the second and third rounds in six and seven minutes respectively, though the method was reported to be a stranglehold again, which was barred.
+Afterwards Lewis was quoted as saying, “I was licked.
+The Turk is the better man.”
+This was İsmail's last match.